Nebras-project/nebras-dashboard/docs/phase-1-foundation.md

   ✅ Unified header (logo, user info, theme, language) ✅ Mobile-responsive drawer
   ✅ Logout button in sidebar
-- [ ] i18n is configured for Arabic and English
+✅ i18n is configured for Arabic and English
+  ✅ 200+ translation keys covering all UI elements
+  ✅ Custom useTranslation hook with Redux integration ✅ Automatic language detection and persistence
+  ✅ All components updated to use translations
+  ✅ Navigation menu translated
+  ✅ Sidebar controls translated
+  ✅ User roles translated
-- [ ] All base infrastructure is ready for Phase 2
+✅ All base infrastructure is ready for Phase 2

 ---